 You can also swap out the brush head for the sponge to apply moisturiser.
 When you use the cleansing brush, steam, and sponge in that order, what you’re left with is smooth, clear skin that’s plump and glowing.
 If those features weren’t enough, the steamer also comes with a narrow cone that can be used to ease your sinuses.

-True Glow by Conair Moisturizing Mist Facial Sauna System retails for S$39.33 at Amazon.
+Conair True Glow Moisturizing Mist Facial Sauna System retails for S$54.78 on Amazon.

-Pure Daily Care 3-in-1 Ionic Nano Ionic Facial Steamer
+Pure Daily Care 3-in-1 Ionic Nano Ionic Facial Steamer With extraction tools

 A facial steamer, towel warmer, and humidifier in one, Pure Daily Care’s device has three interchangeable settings that do it all.
 The steamer lasts for up to 30 minutes of quiet steam time, where charged ionic particles penetrate the skin deeply to hydrate, unclog pores, and clear blackheads.

 It comes with a bonus five-piece set of blackhead and blemish extractors to remove impurities from the surface.
 We adore the fact that it comes with a chamber to keep towels warm – it really helps to create a spa-like vibe at home.